SleepyMan93/escro-games/README.md

 #### Clone the repository and run locally:

 1. Navigate to the repository from the Github Dashboard
-1. Select the green button in the top right of the screen that says "Clone or download"
+1. Select the "Code" button, top right of the frame
 1. Click on the clipboard icon to the right of the URL to copy it
 1. Open an Integrated Development Environment (IDE) and head over to the terminal
 1. Change the directory to where you want to clone the repository to
-1. Execute the following command by pasting in the URL you copied in step 3: git clone https://github.com/debrawolford/treat-your-pup.git
+1. Execute the following command by pasting in the URL you copied in step 3: git clone https://github.com/SleepyMan93/escro-games
 1. Press Enter
 1. The site will then be cloned
 1. Install all the project dependencies by typing `pip install -r requirements.txt`

 #### Set Up Environment Variables:

-1. Create an env.py file in your root directory.
+1. Create an env.py file in your root directory. **touch env.py** in the terminal.
-1. Add env.py file to the.gitignore file.
+1. Type env.py into the.gitignore file and click save.
 1. Add the following to your env.py file with the applicable variables:
 ```
 import os